-If it has never occurred to you to make homemade ketchup, having an excess of cranberries on hand around the holiday might inspire you to try your hand at this cranberry ketchup recipe.
+If it has never occurred to you to make homemade ketchup, having an excess of cranberries on hand around the holidays might inspire you to try your hand at this cranberry ketchup recipe.

 Is All Ketchup Made with Tomatoes?